#44 LEWIS HAMILTON

 In 2017, with a new team-mate, Lewis Hamilton became the sport’s most successful British driver as he took his fourth World Championship and relished in a battle with Ferrari’s Sebastian Vettel.
 Though he trailed his championship rival for the first twelve rounds, the Brit bounced back after the summer break and was unstoppable while Ferrari faltered.
 It was a season with little mistakes – other than an embarrassing crash in the first part of qualifying in Brazil.
 Over the course of the year, Hamilton became the sport’s most prolific polesitter, beating Michael Schumacher’s record of 68 poles.
 A similar story followed in 2018, with Hamilton once again going head-to-head with Vettel for a fifth Drivers’ Championship.
 With highlights including a win from fourteenth on the grid at the German Grand Prix and a stellar pole lap in Singapore, Hamilton was crowned champion for a fifth time – emulating only Juan Manuel Fangio and Michael Schumacher.

-Seemingly driving at his best, and in a happy camp as the team’s lead driver, Hamilton has all the ingredients he needs to put himself at the forefront of F1 once again and aim for a sixth title in 2019.
+Seemingly driving at his best, and in a happy camp as the team’s lead driver, Hamilton has all the ingredients he needs to put himself at the forefront of F1 once again in 2020 and aim for a record-equalling seventh world title.

 LEWIS HAMILTON’S F1 RECORD